samanthakgraham/comp479f16finalproject/README.txt

 Eric Watat Lowe
 Constantino Mamani

-This project implements a web crawler in Python to crawl a predefined set of links.
+This project uses the WebSphinx crawler to crawl a predefined set of links.
 These pages are then indexed for a sentiment analysis to be performed.